Gulmarg: Culture and religion

 Maharani Temple (also known as Shiv Temple) was built by Maharaja Hari Singh for his wife Maharani Mohini Bai Sisodia in 1915.
 The temple is dedicated to Hindu god Shiva and his consort Parvati.
 St Mary's Church is located in the valley of shepherds in Gulmarg.
 It was built in 1902, with outer walls made of grey bricks, a green roof and decorated wooden interior walls.
 In 1920, the church served as the location of the wedding of the brother of British cartoonist Bruce Bairnsfather.
 It was closed for years before being renovated and reopened in 2003, holding its first Christmas service there after 14 years.

 An annual three-day Gulmarg Winter Festival is held in March.
 Artists from the fields of music, film and photography showcase their work during the festival.

 Transportation

 Gulmarg is accessible from Srinagar by road via Tangmarg.
-The road includes a 12 km uphill segment that passes cuts through forests of pine and fir.
+The road includes a 12 km uphill segment that passes through forests of pine and fir.
 The nearest railhead is at Baramulla, about 53 km from Gulmarg.
 The nearest major airport is the Srinagar International Airport at Srinagar, about 53 km from the town.